• Faculty

 Profile

-Prevallet received her PhD from the University of Gloucestershire (UK) and her MA from the University of Buffalo.
-Her poetic work casts a wide net to include archival and feminist recovery work (A Helen Adam Reader), performance art (OilOilOil), collaborative editing projects (apex of the M, Third Mind), and collaborations with visual artists.
-Prevallet is a legacy member of the Belladonna* Collaborative, a feminist poetry collective and event series and facilitates a salons and conversations around Trance Poetics (trancepoetics.com).
+Her work casts a wide net to include archival recovery work (A Helen Adam Reader), performance art (OilOilOil), collaborative editing projects (apex of the M, Third Mind), and collaborations with visual artists.
+Prevallet is a legacy member of the Belladonna* Collaborative, a feminist poetry collective and event series; she facilitates a salons and conversations around Trance Poetics (www.trancepoetics.com).

 Degrees Held